rtavenar/hdr/content/parts/01/dtw/dtw_da.md

 as a storm event with full coverage of flow rise and flow recession phases.
 Alternatively, one could choose a synthetic idealized storm hydrograph.

-As stated above, the continuity condition imposed on admissible paths results in each element of reference time series $\mathbf{x}^\text{ref}_\text{Q}$ being matched with at least one element in each discharge time series from the dataset.
 We then use barycentric mapping based on obtained matches to realign other modalities to the timestamps of the reference time series, as shown in the following Figures: